tanvirtin/vgit.nvim/README.md

 - File hunk preview
 - Project diff preview
 - Project hunks preview
+- Project commits preview
 - Send all project hunks to quickfix list
-- Smooth hunk navigations in all buffers with a diff
+- Hunk navigations in all buffers with a diff
-- Actions on a current git file:
-  - Stage file
-  - Unstage file
-  - Reset file
-  - Stage a hunk
-  - Reset a hunk
-- Actions on project:
-  - Stage all changes in a project
-  - Unstage all changes in a project
-  - Reset all changes in a project

 **Requirements**
 ---